Deciding to Apply (top)

 Should I make alternate housing arrangements?
 What should I do about my alternate housing if I am selected?

-By accepting an offer from the Selection Committee, you agree to make the Lawn your primary place of residence; because of the expectation of community involvement, it is not acceptable to maintain a Lawn room for social purposes only.
+By accepting an offer of a Lawn residence from the Selection Committee, you agree to make the Lawn your primary place of residence; because of the expectation of community involvement, it is not acceptable to maintain a Lawn room for social purposes only.

 If you are hoping to live on the Lawn but you also choose to sign a lease off-Grounds in the meantime, then it might be difficult for you to remove yourself from that obligation if you receive an offer.
 Off-Grounds housing is available throughout the year, and you may prefer to wait until offers have been made before you make a commitment to live off-Grounds.